-- Cyber Security requirements: assess if the cyber security requirements, which are based on the governing data classification law in the KSA, authentication requirements and other specific cyber security measures and regulations, are met by the Cloud model under consideration (Commercial Government Cloud or Government owned community Cloud) while liaising with the assigned Security Body (refer to Governance section).
-With regards to data classification specifically, the general rule in this policy is data categorized in level 1 (top secure) or level 2 (secure) must be hosted in the Government cloud (NIC), and for data that is categorized in level 3 (restricted), the Data Office should be asked for approval as the office may decide that the data should be considered in level 1 (top secure) or level 2 (secure) due to its sensitivity or other security considerations).
-Lastly, data categorized in level 4 (open) can directly make use of commercial government cloud service providers. - Commercial requirements: assess the commercial aspect of the Cloud adoption case to ensure that it yields a positive business case, i.e. that the selected Cloud computing model (Commercial Government Cloud or Government owned community Cloud) offers the most cost-effective option for each specific case.
-This should be done in coordination with the Cloud Adoption Office (refer to Governance section). - Technical requirements: assess the technical aspect of the Cloud migration case, to ensure that the Cloud solution will achieve the desired outcomes (e.g. for cases of latency-sensitive applications, integration with legacy systems, etc.).
-This should be done in coordination with the Cloud Adoption Office (refer to Governance section).
+- Cyber Security requirements: assess if the cyber security requirements, which are based on the governing data classification law in the KSA, authentication requirements and other specific cyber security measures and regulations, are met by the Cloud model under consideration (Commercial Government Cloud or Government Cloud) while liaising with the assigned Security Body (refer to Governance section).
+With regards to data classification specifically, the general rule in this policy is data classified in level 1 (top secure) or level 2 (secure) must be hosted in the Government cloud (NIC).
+And for data that is classified in level 3 (restricted), the National Data Management Office should be asked for approval as the office may decide that the data should be considered in level 1 (top secure) or level 2 (secure) due to its sensitivity or other security considerations).
+Lastly, data classified in level 4 (open) can directly make use of commercial government cloud service providers. - Commercial requirements: assess the commercial aspect of the Cloud adoption case to ensure that it yields a positive business case, i.e. that the selected Cloud computing model (Commercial Government Cloud or Government owned community Cloud) offers the most cost-effective option for each specific case.
+This should be done in coordination with the Cloud computing adoption team (refer to Governance section). - Technical requirements: assess the technical aspect of the Cloud migration case, to ensure that the Cloud solution will achieve the desired outcomes (e.g. for cases of latencysensitive applications, integration with legacy systems, etc.).
+This should be done in coordination with the Cloud computing adoption team (refer to Governance section).